 Definition and Examples of Vertical Integration

-By definition, vertical integration involves an organization merging with another organization or acquiring another one that operates within the same sector or industry but serves a different market segment.
+Vertical integration, by definition, involves an organization merging with another organization or acquiring another one that operates within the same sector or industry but serves a different market segment.

-An example of a vertical integration strategy would be the German sports car manufacturer Porsche merging with another German automaker Volkswagen in 2009.
-Note that both operated within the same automotive industry, but they serve two different segments in the automotive market.
-In addition, Porsche was the main supplier of automotive parts of Volkswagen.
+An example would be the German sports car manufacturer Porsche merging with another German automaker Volkswagen in 2009.
+Note that both operated within the same automotive industry but served two different segments in the automotive market.
+Porsche was also the main supplier of automotive parts of Volkswagen.

 The acquisition of the Android operating system by Google in 2005 is another example of vertical integration.
-Google is a technology company offering digital products and services for different markets and segments.
-When it acquired Android, the company acquired its own mobile operating system needed to enter the smartphone market and introduce Google products and services to mobile users.
+Google is a technology company offering digital products for different markets and segments.
+Its acquisition of Android enabled it to own a mobile operating system.
+This was instrumental in entering the smartphone market and introducing Google products to mobile users.

-From the examples above, vertical integration is a strategy to either build or share capabilities.
-Hence, when an organization pursues this strategy, it usually mergers with or acquire its suppliers, distributors, partners, and/or other organizations that can help solidify its entire value chain.
+Nevertheless, based on the examples above, vertical integration is a strategy to either build or share capabilities.
+Hence, when an organization pursues this strategy, it usually merges with or acquires suppliers, distributors, partners, or other organizations that can help solidify its value chain.

 Definition and Examples of Horizontal Integration

-On the other hand, horizontal integration involves an organization merging with another organization or acquiring an existing one that operates within the same sector industry, as well the same market or segment.
+Horizontal integration, on the other hand, involves an organization merging with another organization or acquiring an existing one that operates within the same sector industry or the same market or segment.

-The merger of American-based chip supplier Applied Materials Inc. and Japan-based chip supplier Tokyo Electron Ltd. in 2013 is an excellent example of a horizontal integration strategy.
-Take note that these two companies were the two largest chip suppliers in the world.
+The merger of American-based chip supplier Applied Materials and Japan-based chip supplier Tokyo Electron Limited in 2013 is an excellent example of a horizontal integration strategy.
+Take note that these two companies were once the two largest chip suppliers in the world.

-However, chip customers such as Intel and Samsung have been reducing their dependence on third-party chip suppliers by building their own technological and manufacturing capabilities.
-The trend shrunk both the customer bases and sales performances of companies such as Applied Materials and Tokyo Electron.
+However, chip customers like Intel and Samsung have been reducing their dependence on third-party chip suppliers by building their own technological and manufacturing capabilities.
+The trend shrunk both the customer bases and sales performances of companies like Applied Materials and Tokyo Electron.

 Nevertheless, by merging, both Applied Materials and Tokyo Electron essentially combined their respective customer bases and market shares, while also combining their operational and technological capabilities to survive in the business and improve their bargaining power.